Understanding how the U.S. economy works seems complex.

 2. Gross Domestic Product

-3. Rate of Inflation and Deflation
+3. Inflation and Deflation

 A big impact of supply and demand is inflation.

 When demand is greater than supply, you can have a period of inflation.
 And it’s a challenge to bring inflation down again.